Anthropologists and Archeologists generally receive a Master's degree before they enter the job market.

 Ancient Studies seeks to encourage the study of antiquityin all its facets - including its history, art, architecture, literature, music,philosophy, religion, and science - and to promote interdisciplinary approaches to ancient culture.

-Ancient Studies may draw on the expertise of many different ...more
+Ancient Studies may draw on the expertise of many ...more

 Archeology is the science that studies human cultures through the recovery, documentation, analysis and interpretation of material remains and environmental data, including architecture, artifacts, features, biofacts, and landscapes.

-The goals of archeology vary, and there is debate as to what its ...more
+The goals of archeology vary, and there is debate as ...more

 Cognitive science is most simply defined as the scientific study either of mind or of intelligence.
 It is an interdisciplinary study drawing from relevant fields including psychology, philosophy, neuroscience, linguistics, anthropology, computer science, biology, and physics.